mcampo84/teleport_challenge/README.md

 * **CPU**: 50%
 * **Memory**: 8GB
 * **Disk I/O (bandwidth)**: 100MB/s

+#### Log Streaming
+When a `Job` is started, a goroutine will start which makes use of channels to communicate log lines and job termination events.
+Each time a client requests a stream, a new goroutine will start, and will access the channel in order to receive these events.

 ### Process Execution Lifecycle (happy path)
 1. Receive request